 The Eternal Question.

 He’s about to find out.

 Like Chico Roland, Kathy Horan ended up having an interesting if brief career in Japanese movies and television during the 1960s, with her most significant appearances being in War Of The Insects and its Shochiku partner-in-crime, Goke, Body-Snatcher From Hell.
-Her character is really this film’s surprise-packet, as the chameleon-like Annabelle appears consecutively as a home-wrecking sun-bunny, a passionate nature-lover, a war-scarred loner and an enemy agent, before dropping all her masks and revealing her true face:
+Her character is this film’s real surprise-packet, as the chameleon-like Annabelle appears consecutively as a home-wrecking sun-bunny, a passionate nature-lover, a war-scarred loner and an enemy agent, before dropping all her masks and revealing her true face: